bit101/tinpig/docs/tinpig.md

   - if template specified with `--template` arg
     - look for that template name and use it.
     - fail if it doesn't exist
-  - if no project dir specified with `--out`, prompt for project dir
+  - if no project dir specified with `--path`, prompt for project dir
   - execute pre-template action if any
   - prompts for each token found in manifest list (defaults if any in parens)
   - gets user input for each token, saves